guangxujin/COVID-19/README.md

 # COVID-19
-Resource for datasets and codes
+Resource for SARS-CoV-2 datasets and related codes